DarrenHobern/limerice/index.md

   feature: front-1600x800.jpg
 ---
 Welcome to Vidtech Services, a professional, friendly, locally owned business situated in the Waikato / Waipa area.
-We provide electrical inspections of All High Risk work on new and existing installations and the re-inspections of Transportable Installations, for the purpose of issuing an Electrical Warrant of Fitness.
-(EWOF)
+We provide electrical inspections of All High Risk work on new and existing installations and the re-inspections of Transportable Installations, for the purpose of issuing an Electrical Warrant of Fitness (EWOF).

 <div class="tiles">